nemonik/hands-on-DevOps-gen2/README.md

 ~/Development/workspace/hands-on-DevOps-gen2/load_cached_images.sh
 ```

-K3s will pull the images it needs to run directly from docker.io when using the canoncial container image.
+K3s will pull the images it needs to run directly from docker.io when using the canonical container image.
 I've provided a Dockerfile in [./k3s-air-gap-image](./k3s-air-gap-image) that will build in the containers.
 The K3s project provides all these images as tar-ball.

 ### 10.3.3.
 Starting the cluster

-Starting the cluster involves a number [Make](https://www.gnu.org/software/make/) rules as decribed earlier.
+Starting the cluster involves a number [Make](https://www.gnu.org/software/make/) rules as described earlier.

 We will utilize at least one container registry for our [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster, a private registry and optionally a pull through registry.
 We utilize these registries for essentially two reasons